Root Server DNS

 Summary

 The Root Server DNS are at the top of the DNS hierarchy.
-They are responsible for forwarding DNS requests and ensuring that your Browser finds the IP address of the desired website.
+They are responsible for forwarding DNS requests and making sure that your Browser finds the IP address of the desired website.
 Since they are the foundation of the global DNS system, it is of utmost importance that these servers work efficiently and are fail-safe.

 I hope you now have a better understanding of what a Root Server DNS and what functions it fulfills.
 If you are looking for more information on this topic, feel free to check out our Online Marketing Magazine over.